Overview

 Step 3: Select Agents (Optional)

-Choose specific agents whose events you want to receive:
+Choose specific agents whose events you want to receive:- Select All: Receive events from all agents

 - Specific Agents: Select individual agents from the dropdown